Code-Institute-Submissions/FabrizioAdi-Robinson-Trailers-Store-P5v1.2_JuneResub/README.md

 User - the built in Django User model, facilitates the users basic information

-Category - the category in which the product is placed
+Category - the category in which the product is placed.

-Brand - the brand of the product

 Product - the model for the product itself and its details